Utility or design patent?

 You can see how the utility application process can easily take $20K or more, and 2-5 years without a guarantee of success.

-How do you get a patent on a design?
+How do you get a design patent?

 Compared to utility applications, the design application process is substantially cheaper, shorter and easier.
 How easy?
 Approximately 7 out of 8 design applications will be allowed.
 That’s certainly great news for design applicants.